-To qualify for travel assistance from the Company, the following criteria will be considered.
+To qualify for travel assistance from Brighter Futures for Children, the following criteria will be considered.
 Transport needs will be assessed as part of the Education, Health and Care Plan annual review process.

 Transport assistance is based on travel from the home address, as defined in the School Transport Policy, to the educational placement(s) named in Section I of the Education, Health & Care Plan.